Accessing the Admin App

 Another way to use the ability to map the same field multiple times is to provide different levels of granularity of some hierarchy.
 You may have the field mapped once without grouping, and then once with grouping.

-The choice is of which to do is mainly a preference, but remember that a document must match all filters to match the search (except filters for a source the document isn’t from), and to match a filter, the document must have only one of the values required by the user.
+The choice is of what to do is mainly a preference, and primarily what the users would expect, but remember that a document must match all filters to match the search (except filters for a source the document isn’t from), and to match a filter, the document must have only one of the values required by the user.
 Thus, selecting multiple values for a single filter is different than selecting a single value in a multiple filters (even when they are mapped to the same underlying Solr field).

 System Synchronization